-Songkhla FC is a professional football club representing the city of the same name in the southern Thai province of Hat Yai.
-Their history can be traced back to 1999, when they played in the Thailand Provincial League which was for clubs outside of Bangkok who played in the Thai Premier League.
+Songkhla FC is a professional football club whose history can be traced back to 1999, when they played in the Thailand Provincial League, a competition for clubs outside of Bangkok competing in the Thai Premier League.

-that the rights of Buriram FC should be sold to Songkhla FC to have a southern
+The rights of Buriram FC were sold to Songkhla FC, meaning there was a southern

-United FC in 2012 before the original Songkhla FC was dissolved to join the new
+United FC in 2012.
+The original Songkhla FC was dissolved to join the new

-The initial season saw Wuachon attract a crowd of 30,102 for the top-flight clash with Muangthong United as Jadet Meelarp led the team from the bench.
-Goals from Kirati Keawsombat in 2012 and then Manop Sornkaew in 2013 kept Songkhla United safe.
+The club had attracted a crowd of 30,102 for the top-flight clash with Muangthong United as Jadet Meelarp led the team from the bench.
+Meanwhile, goals from Kirati Keawsombat and then Manop Sornkaew kept Songkhla United safe.

-Franz Schwarzwälder was appointed as coach in July 2013 lasting just a few months, before they went down a level at the end of the 2014 season after Kayne Vincent had put away the chances.
+Franz Schwarzwälder had a spell as coach before the team went down a level at the end of the 2014 season, despite the goals of Kayne Vincent.
 The side was managed throughout the season by Phayong Khunnaen and then Jason Withe.

-Somchai Makmool took over team affairs in 2015 as Rufino Sánchez top scored with the team ending in midtable.
-Willen Mota was a scoring sensation in 2016 for the side coached by Nopporn Eksatra who also reached the semifinals of the League Cup, going out on aggregate to Buriram United.
+Somchai Makmool took over team affairs in 2015 as Rufino Sánchez top-scored.
+Willen Mota was a scoring sensation in 2016 for the side coached by Nopporn Eksatra.
+They reached the semifinals of the League Cup, going out on aggregate to Buriram United.

 The following season proved to be United’s last.
 Giorgi Tsimakuridze scored the goals as the team ended up in a relegation place for Watchara Tochanakan’s team while playing at Na Thawi District Stadium.
 Not that it mattered because the club failed the criteria for a license and was banned for two seasons.

-The reincarnation of Songkhla FC was born in 2018, starting initially in the Thailand Amateur League, playing at Prince of Songkhla University Stadium, finishing third and then as champions twelve months later of the southern zone to win promotion to Thai League 3 South for 2020-21.
+Songkhla FC was born in 2018, starting initially in the Thailand Amateur League, playing at Prince of Songkhla University Stadium.
+In their second season, they finished as champions to win promotion to Thai League 3 South for the 2020-21 season.

-The goals of Abdussalam Saman took the Samila Mermaids to the title back at Tinsulanonda Stadium under the stewardship of Akaporn Chalitaporn.
-The Champions National League playoffs ended in failure before Daiki Higuchi was given the role of head coach.
+Back at Tinsulanonda Stadium, the goals of Abdussalam Saman took the Samila Mermaids to the title under the stewardship of Akaporn Chalitaporn.
+Their playoff campaign ended in failure before Daiki Higuchi was given the role of head coach.

-2021-22 again saw a third-place finish with Natan Oliveira putting away the chances, before the regional title lifted in 2022-23 as Jardel topped the scoring charts for the side led by Sarawut Treephan who finished third in their playoff group.
+Natan Oliveira was next to put away the chances, before another regional was won in 2022-23 as Jardel topped the scoring charts for the side led by Sarawut Treephan.
+Again, Songkhla fell short in the playoffs.

-2023-24 saw a third Thai League 3 South title being delivered, this time under returning Japanese coach Higuchi thanks in part to the efforts of Nigerian forward, Ekene Victor Azike.
+The Thai League 3 South title was retained, this time under returning Japanese coach Higuchi, thanks in part to the efforts of Nigerian forward Ekene Victor Azike.
 Once again, the playoffs ended in disappointment.

 My visit

-The tour of Thailand that I was on provided immense fun travelling with my wife Taew along with her cousin Q and his family.
+Our tour of Laos and Thailand provided immense fun, travelling with my wife Taew, along with her cousin Q and his family.
 I’d visited football stadiums in cities that I had never visited before and may not have the opportunity to again.
-However, this fixture made me extremely happy when it was revealed.
+However, the announcement of this fixture made me extremely happy.

-Not that I was the biggest fan of the competition which drew some derisory attendances.
+Not that I was the biggest fan of the Thai League 3 Cup, which drew some derisory attendances.
 I mean, who would expect a team from Bangkok to travel to Songkhla, a journey going on for fourteen hours for a third-tier cup game on a Sunday night?
-It seemed second nature to organise such games in Thailand.
+However, it seemed second nature to organise such games in Thailand.

 The old rice mill by the lake was being put forward as a World Heritage site, while a small bus took tourists around.
 I visited the Songkhla National Museum and the city wall, with every local I met being extremely friendly and helpful, something I’d experienced a few days earlier when we visited other local places.

-With time to kill, I thought I would head to the stadium and take photos inside in case access was restricted when spectators arrived for the match.
-The security guard waved me in as I went into the various stands, with the preparations beginning and the home side arrived by coach.
+I headed to the stadium to take photos with time to kill in case access was restricted when spectators arrived for the match.
+The smiling security guard waved me in as I went into the various stands, with the preparations beginning, and the home side arrived by coach.

-On my way, I walked along Si Suda Alley, which had several bars which would open later as well as Irish Buzz Stop Restaurant and Bar which was already serving a couple of customers.
-I decided to return there and maybe have a meal.
-I regretted it instantly.
+On my way, I'd walked along Si Suda Alley, which had several bars opening later, along with the Irish Buzz Stop Restaurant and Bar, which was already serving a couple of customers.
+I was to regret decideing to return there and maybe have a meal.

-One Thai lady was trying to serve a large group of English fellas, maybe in their late twenties or a bit older.
-They were not causing any problem, but they were loud, obviously enjoying themselves and were ordering food and lots of drinks.
-It was clear that I would have waited a long time.
+One Thai lady was doing her best to serve a large group of English fellas, who were around 30-years-old.
+While not causing any problem, they were loud, obviously enjoying themselves, ordering food and lots of drinks.
+It was clear that I would have waited a long time if I ordered a meal.

-After looking at the menu, in which nothing particularly jumped out at me, I decided I’d leave them to their fun and have a drink somewhere a bit quieter.
-It was unbelievable the names I was called because I hadn’t decided to introduce myself and make friends.
-It saddened me, but these things happen.
+Nothing on the menu particularly jumped out at me, so I decided I’d leave them to their fun and have a drink somewhere a bit quieter.
+Because they considered that I had been unsociable, they called me names, which saddened me, but these things happen.

-The irony of having a trouble-free tour, including visiting places threatened by terrorism, but then having issues with English was not lost on me.
-I had a couple of cold beers watching the world go by and trying to cheer myself up at The Corner Bier before heading back to the stadium, again rather early.
+I mulled over the irony of having a trouble-free tour, including visiting places threatened by terrorism, but then having issues with fellow Englishmen.
+Instead, had a couple of cold beers watching the world go by and trying to cheer myself up at The Corner Bier before heading back to the stadium, again rather early.

 Refreshments